ufsitblue/ufsitblue.github.io/ncae/ncae_vids_notes.md

 ### /etc/group

-- Basically /etc/passwd but for groups
+- Basically /etc/passwd but for groups (more info about /etc/passwd in vid 13)
     - Most of the ones on here will have been pre-made by your Linux ditribution for stuff like services

 - Worth paying attention to this file in competitions